Shelby County Small Claims

 1. Each Defendant must be served properly under Indiana Rules of Trial Procedure 4-4.17 and 86 for the Court to have jurisdiction.
 Unless served by Sheriff, Plaintiff shall file a Return Notice of Claim with the court after attempting Service of Process for each Defendant.
 The court cannot proceed without proper service.

 2. You don’t have to have an attorney to file or respond to a small claim.
-If you are a corporate entity and the claim is more than $1,500 you must be represented by an attorney.
-FULL-TIME EMPLOYEES of a corporate entity may represent their corporate entity for claims less than $1,500 upon the filing of a corporate resolution approving such representation.
+If you are a corporate entity and the claim is more than $6,000 you must be represented by an attorney.
+FULL-TIME EMPLOYEES of a corporate entity may represent their corporate entity for claims less than $6,000 upon the filing in each case of a corporate resolution approving such representation.
+Agents/property managers may not be considered full time employees.

 3. Plaintiff waives the right to trial by jury by filing a small claim.
 The Defendant may, within 10 days following service of the Notice of Claim, demand a trial by jury in writing, specifying that the demand is made in good faith, and supplying the affidavit required by Indiana Code 33-29-2-7.
 The Defendant must pay the difference in filing fees to the Clerk’s office at the time of the jury request.